6

 </VirtualHost>

-9) Create soft links from the sites-enabled catalog:
+9) create soft links from the sites-enabled directory:

 cd /etc/apache2/sites-enabled